Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

-\paragraph{\underline{Absence of optimal global convergence rates for unknown PWS optimization.}} Existing literatures provide several approaches to PWS optimization, frequently leveraging the fact that convex PWS functions can be represented as the maximum of smooth component functions.
+\paragraph{\uline{Lack of accelerated global convergence rates for unknown PWS optimization.}} Existing work provides several approaches to PWS optimization, frequently leveraging the fact that convex PWS functions can be represented as the maximum of smooth component functions.
 One line of work~\cite{carmon2021thinking,nesterov2013introductory} directly targets this representation; when gradients for all underlying components are available, prox-linear methods~\cite{nesterov2013introductory,zhang2022solving,lan2023optimal,srd} can achieve global linear convergence.
 In the more general "unknown" setting, where only the gradient of the currently active component is accessible, the survey descent method by Han and Lewis~\cite{osti_10410938} utilizes gradients at multiple "survey points" to capture the local max-of-smooth structure.
-While this approach achieves local linear convergence, its global convergence properties remain missing.
+While this approach achieves local linear convergence, global convergence guarantees remain unavailable.

 Another research direction with significant empirical success is the bundle method~\cite{de2014level,oliveira2014bundle,lemarechal1995new,kiwiel1995proximal,mifflin2012science}.
 It aggregates past subgradients to build a cutting-plane model of the objective, and generates new iterates by projecting a candidate point onto a level set defined by this model.
-Theoretical justification for its superior empirical performance was recently established in the seminal work of Zhang and Sra~\cite{zhang2025linearly}, which proved that the bundle-level (BL) method~\cite{lemarechal1995new} solves unknown PWS problems with the same oracle complexity as smooth optimization.
+Theoretical justification for its superior empirical performance was established in the recent work of Zhang and Sra~\cite{zhang2025linearly}, which proved that the bundle-level (BL) method~\cite{lemarechal1995new} solves unknown PWS problems with the same oracle complexity as smooth optimization.